 - Safari does not display videos in full-screen

-- Siri window freezes upon launch
+- Siri window freezes at launch

-- Night Shift doesn’t work
+- Night Shift doesn’t function correctly

-- News app crashes upon launch
+- News app crashes at launch

-- Finder freezes upon launch
+- Finder freezes at launch